junxit/us-congress-bills-113/metadata.md

 - 2013-09-17 — Introduced in Senate
 - 2013-09-17 — Referred to the Committee on Foreign Relations. (text of measure as introduced: CR S6527)
+- 2013-09-30 — Committee on Foreign Relations.
+Ordered to be reported without amendment favorably.
+- 2013-09-30 — Committee on Foreign Relations.
+Reported by Senator Menendez without amendment and with a preamble.
+Without written report.
+- 2013-09-30 — Committee on Foreign Relations.
+Reported by Senator Menendez without amendment and with a preamble.
+Without written report.
+- 2013-09-30 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 200.